hillsy/hillsy.github.io/_posts/2016-01-06-unifying-look-and-feel-diazo.md

 ![Diazo architecture](/assets/diazo-architecture.png)

-So, we applied the template to a number of backends including:
+So we applied the template to a number of backends including:

   * Static content.
 These were things teams had written themselves and given us to host.
 The only thing they had to do was include a specific class in the `<body>` tag; we could then create a rule that lifted the entire `<body>` of their document into our template.